KVVisDon/Data-Mining-Project/README.md

 - Additional work on the Cleaning of the Data by working on location feature engineering
 - Making a start on kNN & decision tree processes
 - Aesthetic Improvements

+Week 3 - 7 Dec:

+- Addition of feature engineering
+- Code Clean Up
+- Reorganisation of booklet
+- Working to increase accuracy by working on the location feature in the classifier
+- Comparison of different classifier methods to find best accuracy